Continuous Optimization Problems

 The Chichinadze function is widely used for testing optimization algorithms.
 The function is usually evaluated on the hypercube x, y ∈ [-30, 30].

-Calculates the Chichinadze function value for a given list of variables.
+Calculates the Chichinadze function value for given variables.

 Notes